Security Tip: Setting up a Guest Network

 Security in your home is extremely important, and when your Wi-Fi network isn’t properly secured, it leaves you vulnerable to a variety of different security threats.

-As the holidays get closer, more and more people will be entering your home asking for access to the internet.
+As the holidays get closer, there’s a possibility you’ll have a few guests at your home asking for access to the internet.
 If your network is hacked, anyone could access your personal internet service freely, obtain your personal data, or expose your device to malware.
 None of those situations end positively, so have the option for your visitors to use a guest network.

 To set up your guest Wi-Fi network, you need to access the web interface for your Wi-Fi router.
 You log into the network, and follow the instructions provided by your router manufacturer to create and set up the guest Wi-Fi network.
 If you have a GigaCenter, you need to log in to the GigaCenter web interface to setup your guest Wi-Fi network.
 This involves three steps: